-The Student Recruitment Office will begin accepting in-person appointments with prospective students starting September 14.
+The Student Recruitment Office is scheduling in-person appointments with prospective students.
 On-Campus Application Assistance appointments are for individuals interested in applying to Eastern Florida State College for Spring 2021 who need assistance completing the online admissions application.
 The On-Campus option is an in-person meeting in the Student Recruitment Office on the Melbourne Campus.
 Students must follow current safety protocols including wearing a mask/face covering and social distancing while on-campus.

 Visit the Recruitment Office Scheduling Calendar to make virtual or on-campus appointments: Be sure to select the correct option for the style of appointment you want to schedule.